ComposableFi/composable/docs/docs/networks/composable-parachain-overview.md

 [(CVM)]: ../technology/cvm.md

-### Centauri - Composable’s trustless bridging solution
+###  Composable’s trustless bridging solution

-[Composable IBC](../technology/composable-ibc.md) a trustless bridge that implements and expands the inter-blockchain communication (IBC) protocol outside of Cosmos.
-This will support cross-ecosystem communication between IBC-enabled blockchains, Polkadot, and other ecosystems such as Ethereum and NEAR Protocol.
+[IBC](../technology/ibc.md) the main bridging framework in the Composable ecosystem.
+It is a trust-minimised format for cross-chain communication and therefore, Composable will support cross-ecosystem communication between IBC-enabled blockchains, Polkadot, and other ecosystems such as Ethereum, Solana and NEAR Protocol.

 ## How the Composable Parachain synergizes with Picasso?